-Surfers Paradise can be quite expensive, but you may still be able to find yourself a good priced home.
-A four bedroom house sells for an average of $1.1 million and rents for an average of $800 per week.
-Three bedroom units can be purchased for an average of $620,000 or rented for an average of $500 per week.
-The property market in Surfers Paradise took quite a sharp dip in 2013, and is slowly starting to climb, however some indications are the property market is still quite flat.
-Due to the prices, as well as potentially the lack of housing options, Surfers Paradise is a relatively low demand area to purchase in however it can be quite high in demand for rentals.
+Surfers Paradise can be quite expensive, but you may still be able to find yourself a good-priced home.
+A four-bedroom house sells for an average of $1.1 million and rents for an average of $800 per week.
+Three-bedroom units can be purchased for an average of $620,000 or be rented for an average of $500 per week.
+The property market in Surfers Paradise took quite a sharp dip in 2013 and is slowly starting to climb, however, some indications are the property market is still quite flat.
+Due to the prices, as well as potentially the lack of housing options, Surfers Paradise is a relatively low-demand area to purchase in however, it can be quite high in demand for rentals.

-For those looking to move to the area with school age children, it is likely you will need to look outside the suburbs for schools, as there is only one in the suburb.
+For those looking to move to an area with school-age children, it is likely you will need to look outside the suburbs for schools, as there is only one in the suburb.

 Surfers Paradise is a great suburb if you want to be close to almost everything, have access to a number of facilities and don’t mind living in the middle of the Gold Coast’s entertainment precinct.
 Some of the outer areas of the suburb might be more suited to those who still want access to everything with a little less noise.

 When it’s time to move, consider our Gold Coast moving and packing services for a smooth transition.